SSCHAcode/python-sscha/UserGuide/faq.rst

-While the gradient on the atomic positions goes down, the gradient on the dynamical matrix is going up (or vice versa), what is happening?
+Why the gradient sometimes increases during a minimization?
     :raw-html:`<br />`
     Noting in principle assures that a gradient should always go down.
 It is possible at the beginning of the calculation when we are far from the solution that one of the gradients increases.
     However, when we get closer to the solution, indeed the gradient must decrease.
-    If this does not happen it could be due to the ensemble that has too less configurations.
+    If this does not happen it could be due to the ensemble that has fewer configurations than necessary.
 In this case, the good choice is to increase the number of effective sample size (the kong-liu ratio), in order to stop the minimization when the gradient start increasing, or to increase the number of configurations in the ensemble.

+    In any case, what must decrease is the free energy.
+If you see that the gradient is increasing but the free energy decreases, then the minimization is correct.
+However, if both the gradient and the free energy are increasing, something is wrong.
+This could be due to a too big step size, then try to reduce the value of **lambda_a** and **lambda_w** (in the input file) or **min_step_dyn** and **min_step_struc** (in the python script).
+It could also be due to a wasted ensemble, in this case, check the value of the Kong-Liu effective sample size, if it is below or around 0.5, then try to increase the threshold at which stop the calculation, **kong_liu_ratio** (in the python script) or **N_random_eff** (in the input file), or increase the number of configurations for the next population.

 The gradients on my simulations are increasing a lot, why is this happening?
     :raw-html:`<br />`
     See the previous question.

 How do I check if my calculations are well converged?